empathic-ai/flux/README.md

 cargo add --git https://github.com/empathic-ai/bevy-builder.git
 ```

-Within your app, you can use the builder like so:
+Within your app, you can use the builder like this:

 ```Rust
 use bevy::prelude::*;